mitodl/odl-video-service/README.rst

 `Office of Digital Learning`_ (ODL).
 It is tightly integrated with MIT's Touchstone_ authentication system and Moira_ permission system.

-This project is still under heavy development, and is not yet ready for production.

 Installation
 ------------